By the numbers: Onshore oil and gas leasing and drilling under the Biden administration

 Drilling Permits & Taxpayer Reclamation Burden

-At the end of September 2021, the oil and gas industry had nearly 25 million acres of federal public lands under lease, roughly half of which—12.3 million acres—were unused and non-producing.
+- At the end of September 2022, the oil and gas industry had nearly 24 million acres of federal public lands under lease, nearly half of which—11.3 million acres—were unused and non-producing.
 Even while the federal leasing pause was in effect, oil and gas companies were still able to apply for drilling permits, and in the first year of the Biden administration, the Bureau of Land Management (BLM) approved 3,564 new drilling permits.

 Companies Operating On Public Lands

-Leases: The oil and gas industry has stockpiled far more leases than they actually use.
-The industry is currently sitting on 9.9 million acres of idle leases in the West—47.4 percent of all leases in the region.
-That land mass of idled leases, which is generating minimal revenues for taxpayers, is larger than Maryland and Delaware put together
+- Leases: The BLM’s opening up of 90 percent of western public lands to leasing—including the vast areas where there is little to no drilling potential—has resulted in the oil and gas industry stockpiling far more leases than companies ever actually use.
+The industry is currently sitting on 9.9 million acres of idle leases in the West, or 47.4 percent of all leases in the region.
+That land mass of idled leases, which is generating minimal revenues for taxpayers, is larger than Maryland and Delaware combined.

-Drilling Permits: In addition to millions of acres of idle leases that could be drilled, as of May 2022, the oil and gas industry has 8,920 approved, but unused, drilling permits on hand, over 92 percent of which are in the West.
+- Drilling Permits: In addition to millions of acres of idle leases that could be developed at any time, as of April 2023, the oil and gas industry has 6,755 approved, but unused, drilling permits on hand, over 93 percent of which are in the West.